go-graphics/go-gui-projects/README.md

 [freetype](https://github.com/golang/freetype) is a Freetype font rasterizer in the Go programming language.

+The [Gio](https://git.sr.ht/~eliasnaur/gio) project includes an efficient vector renderer based on [the Pathfinder project](https://github.com/servo/pathfinder), to render OpenType fonts on GPU.

 [pixfont](https://github.com/pbnjay/pixfont) is a simple, lightweight Pixel Font (aka bitmap fonts) package for Go that works with the standard image/draw package

 ### game development related